 . . . from milk sheep to “WINEsheep”

 Marcello and many other sheep are busy mowing and mulching our steep slopes.
 Basically, in the steepest of our vineyards, the grass between the rows of vines and under the vines is going to be mowed by hand with the scythe, under enormous physical effort.
 This year sheep of the breed “Krainer Steinschaf” are supporting mowing and mulching for the first time.
 Therefore, mowing and mulching are done in the most natural way.
 Since we cultivate all our vineyards organically, there are numerous tender grasses and only the best herbs for the sheep available.

 The sheep of the breed “Krainer Steinschaf”, which is an old farm animal breed, are traditional dairy (milk) sheep.

 The official race description reads: The “Krainer Steinschaf “ is one of the oldest remaining Austrian sheep breeds, originally based in the Julian Alps in the border triangle of Carinthia, Slovenia and Friuli.”

 The small- to medium-framed animals are slender, with a straight nose profile, with short, horizontal, non-hanging ears.
 The colours are black-brown, white, rarely greying or spotted.
 The animals are mostly hornless.
 Forehead, belly and tail are with wool, face and legs are without wool.

 The sheep of the breed “Krainer Steinschafe” are resistant and frugal with a good life performance.
 The hard claws and the coarse mixed-wool with crests on the back causing that precipitation drains well, make them weather-resistant, uncomplicated sheep, which are ideally qualified for grazing.

 Through centuries of use as dairy sheep, these animals are very trusting.
 The herd cohesion is very strong.

-Also during spring, the wooden barrels must be kept full up to the bung hole.
+During summer the wooden barrels must be kept full up to the bung hole, further on.